-To justify necessity, we compare the proposed method with potential alternatives to solve the ROPF problem \eqref{opt:reconfig} for distribution system benchmarks listed in Table~\ref{tab:benchmarks}.
+We evaluate the performance of the proposed method by solving instances of the ROPF problem in \eqref{opt:reconfig} derived from benchmarks listed in Table~\ref{tab:benchmarks}.

 The topology, line parameters and load data of the benchmarks can be found in the respective sources in Table~\ref{tab:benchmarks}.
 For each benchmark we add DG sources in the system (location details omitted).
 The rating of each DG source is 10 MVA for all benchmarks except for REDS 873+7 where the rating is 50 MVA (large enough to prevent the capacity constraint \eqref{eqn:inverter_capacity} from being active).
-We note that 136ma and 135+1 are in fact the same network with different DG locations.

 For each bus the active power generation lower and upper limits in \eqref{eqn:inverter_pg_bounds} are zero and the DG source apparent power rating, respectively.
 On the other hand, in \eqref{eqn:inverter_pg_bounds} reactive power generation is not sign-restricted, and its absolute value is no greater than the DG rating.
 For \eqref{eqn:inverter_pf}, the minimum power factor is 0.9 for all DG sources.
 Unless specified otherwise, for all buses the voltage lower and upper limits in \eqref{eqn:v_limits} are $0.95$ pu and $1.05$ pu, respectively.
 The current upper limit in \eqref{eqn:l_limit_heterogeneous}, on the other hand, varies from line to line.
 The values are in the order of a few hundred amperes.
 We also consider a variant of 33bw with line current rating enlarged to 600 A for all lines.